-Everest Base Camp Trek with Helicopter return is an alternative trekking package of classic EBC trekking that offers hiking to Everest Base Camp and return to Kathmandu by helicopter ride.
+Everest Base Camp Trek with Heli Return is an alternative trekking package of classic EBC trekking that offers hiking to Everest Base Camp and return to Kathmandu by helicopter ride.
 This trek offers beautiful views of snow-capped mountains.
 It is suitable for beginners but requires some physical fitness and self-determination.
 This trek can be a challenging experience.

 While this trek can be done year-round, the best time to do it is spring and autumn.
 The weather is usually stable in these months, making the trekking more comfortable.
 In addition, the clear skies provide clear views of Mount Everest.
 If you have more time to spare, you can consider a longer trek to Everest Base Camp.

 The Everest Base Camp Short Trek with helicopter return is a popular trekking option that allows visitors to experience many of the highest peaks of the Himalayas in a short period.
 Some of the journey’s highlights include the Khumbu Icefall and the Khumbu Glaciers.
 You’ll also encounter the culture of the Sherpa people and ancient Tibetan monasteries, as well as the wild animals that call the region home.
 You’ll also visit Cho-Yo (8201m), one of the highest points of the trek.

 The cost of the Everest Base Camp trek with helicopter return varies depending on the duration and type of experience you’re looking for.
 For example, you can opt for a fully guided or private tour.
 Regardless of your preference, you’ll be met with English-speaking guides.